Call of Duty: Black Ops 3 is protected by a DRM that, among other things, protects the integrity of the game’s code at runtime.

 Let’s imagine patching this integrity handler at evaluation part above, after this code has executed.
 I might already be able to tamper the code of the game this handler guards.
 However, because this fragment writes a wrong checksum into a region another check guards, the game still crashes.
 So the two handlers are chained together.
 If every guard does that, this might potentially chain all handlers, and thus all memory, together.

-Therefore is not only relevant to patch the evaluation of the checksum, but also the chaining here.
+Therefore it is not only relevant to patch the evaluation of the checksum, but also the chaining here.

 Patching one check